-- On air cooled systems, a field supplied, shielded, 10-wire control connection (24 VAC) is required between the evaporator and the condensing unit. - On water/glycol cooled systems, a field supplied, shielded, 8-wire control connection (24 VAC) is required between the evaporator and the condensing unit.
+A field supplied, shielded, four wire control connection (24 VAC) is required between the evaporator and the condensing unit.

-Control wiring must be installed in accordance with the National Electrical Code (NEC) Class 1 or Class 2 circuit according to wire routing conditions chosen and local codes.
-Water/Glycol cooled units require a Class 1 circuit.
-If installing a glycol unit, see Water/Glycol Cooled Unit Control Connections below, for specific requirements.
+Control wiring must be installed in accordance with the National Electrical Code (NEC) Class 1 or Class 2 circuit according to wire-routing conditions chosen and local codes.
+Water/glycol cooled units require a Class 1 circuit.
+If installing a Glycol unit, see Water/Glycol Cooled Unit Control Connections below, for specific requirements.

-Control wiring between the evaporator and the condensing unit must be shielded and sized for a voltage drop of less than 1 volt.
-See Table 6.2 below, for recommended minimum gauge by distance.
-Connect the shield wire to earth (ground) at the Liebert equipment.
+Control wiring between the evaporator and the condensing unit must be shielded and sized for a voltage drop of less than one volt, see Table 6.2 below, for recommended minimum gauge by distance.
+Connect the shield wire to earth (ground) at the Liebert® equipment.
 Avoid running the low voltage connections near high voltage lines or loads such as light ballasts.

 NOTE: Do not connect additional electrical devices to the control circuit.
-The internal control transformer is only sized for factory supplied components.
+The internal control transformer is only sized for factory-supplied components.
 Refer to the appropriate submittal drawings for your system for electrical connections.
 See Table 6.1 on the previous page .